THE LAND

 According to records, one of the Orang Besar Pahang is known as Raja Bukit Betong, believed to be a Semai Orang Asli from Sg Kerlak in this area.
 The oral history of this Raja Bukit Betong also correlates to a king known Maharaja Perba, who claimed to have originated from Hulu Jelai.

-Once the administration of Hulu Pahang (North Pahang) was separated from the administration of the then-Pahang Sultan, Hulu Pahang was believed to be administered by Maharaja Perba.
+When the administration of Hulu Pahang (North Pahang) was separated from the administration of the then-Pahang Sultan, Hulu Pahang was believed to be administered by Maharaja Perba.
 He supposedly bought the land from Sultan Abdul Ghafur Mohaidein Shah, the last Pahang royalty from the Melaka Sultanate (1567-1614).
 Maharaja Perba is believed to have “bought” the land with “segantang ulang aling emas, satu dasar bali isi emas dan sesuku tangan baju isi emas”.

-Thus the Semai Orang Asli settlements in the areas of Pos Lanai can be traced back to hundreds of years recorded during the times of the Malay Raja of Pahang.
+Thus, the Semai Orang Asli settlements in the areas of Pos Lanai can be traced back hundreds of years, recorded during the times of the Malay Raja of Pahang.
+They seemed to have had a good relationship with the Pahang royalty, respecting the administration of their people according to Semai customs and practices.

 The Pos Lanai Semai community hold dearly to their ancestral belief and customs.